Agnes Sam

 Agnes Sam (born 1942) is a South African writer.

 Life

-As a child of nine, Agnes Sam's great-grandfather had been 'shanghaied' into indentureship and brought to Durban in 1860 on the Lord George Bentinck II.
+As a child of nine, Agnes Sam's great-grandfather had been "shanghaied" into indentureship and brought to Durban, South Africa, in 1860 on the Lord George Bentinck II.
 Sam was thus born into an Indian family in Port Elizabeth, and grew up there, near the family business.
 She was educated at a Roman Catholic school in Port Elizabeth.
 There the Indian experience was never mentioned in history lessons: